RMonica/ros_kinfu/README.md

 - Request for synthetic depth maps, projected from arbitrary locations
 - Evaluation of synthetic depth maps (Next Best View)
 - Detection of unknown borders and frontiers
-- Integration of empty (miss) measurements
+- Integration of empty (missed) measurements

 As of 2016, PCL KinFu Large Scale source code was integrated into the repository, as PCL support for KinFu is unknown.